* Important *

 Options are divided into the following sections

-- Columns – In this section you can display/hide.
+- Columns – This section lets you enable/disable.

 - Pagination – Enter the number of items to display on each page of your Table of Posts.
-For example, “100” By default, WordPress displays “20” entries per page.
+For example, “30”.

-- View Mode – Choose a radio button to specify whether entries should be displayed in ‘List View’ (default), or ‘Excerpt View’.
+- View Mode – Here you can choose whether entries should be displayed in ‘List View’ (default), or ‘Excerpt View’.

-Remember to click the ‘Apply’ button to update your settings …
+Remember to click ‘Apply’ to save and update your settings …

-WordPress offers a number of features and menu links that let you sort, filter, and display your posts.
-Depending on your post status, you will see the following Post links and the number of posts assigned to that status:
+WordPress provides a number of options and menu links that let you filter and display your posts.
+Depending on your post status, you will see the following links and the number of posts with that status:

 - All – Click on this link to show posts created by all authors.

-- Published – Clicking this menu link lists all published posts.
+- Published – Clicking this filter displays all published posts.

-- Scheduled – The ‘Scheduled’ posts menu link displays all posts set to ‘scheduled’ status.
+- Scheduled – The ‘Scheduled’ menu returns all scheduled posts.

-- Draft – Clicking this link displays all draft posts.
+- Draft – Clicking this menu link lists all posts set to ‘draft’ status.

 - Pending – The ‘Pending’ posts menu filter shows all posts set to ‘pending’ status.
-(Posts marked as ‘pending’ need the approval of an Editor or Administrator for publishing.)
+(Posts set as ‘pending’ need the review and approval of an Editor or Administrator before publishing.)

-- Private – Click on this menu link to show all private posts.
+- Private – Clicking this filter lists all private posts.

-- Trash – Clicking this menu link lists all posts set to ‘trash’ status
+- Trash – The ‘Trash’ menu returns all trashed posts

-(Post Management Screen – Click menu links to view by status)
+(Post Management Screen – Click post menu links to view by status)

-Below the post status links and next to the ‘Bulk Actions’ drop-down menu and ‘Apply’ button are two additional post filtering options:
+Below the menu filter and next to the ‘Bulk Actions’ drop menu and ‘Apply’ button are two additional post filtering features:

-In the Table of Posts, you can filter posts by months.
-By default, Show all dates is selected and displays all posts.
+The Posts table lets you filter posts by dates.
+By default, Show all dates is selected and all posts are listed.

-Select a time period from the Posts > ‘All dates’ dropdown menu and click the ‘Filter’ button to display only posts that fall within the selected option …
+Select an option from the ‘All dates’ drop-down menu and click the ‘Filter’ button to filter posts by date …

 (View Posts by Dates)

-Use the Search Posts function to filter and display only posts containing search words typed into the search field.
-This is useful if there are many posts spanning across many pages …
+Use the Search Posts button to filter and display only posts that contain search words you have entered into the search field.
+This is useful if there are many posts spanning across many Post screen pages …

-(Click the ‘All’ link to clear your search filter results)
+(Click ’All’ to remove the search filter results)